-Derivative contracts that have negative values are presented as financial liabilities at fair value through profit or loss.
+Derivative contracts that have a negative fair value are presented as financial liabilities at fair value through profit or loss.

 (ii) Recognition/derecognition

 The Scheme recognises financial assets and liabilities on the date it becomes party to the purchase contractual agreement (trade date) and recognises changes in fair value of the financial assets or financial liabilities from this date.